GeoSensorWebLab/geosensorweblab.github.io/about.md

 permalink: /about/
 ---

-The GeoSensorWeb Lab is a research group at the University of Calgary, Canada that is focused on developing web-enabled geospatial information systems and building interoperability into the Internet of Things.

-We have worked with other research groups, government agencies, companies, and consortiums to bring data from private silos to the public web.
-By combining open standards such as HTTP/REST with previously locked-in data, we can make data accessible through live visualizations available on any platform.
+Our mission is to build a world-wide sensor web, make its information accessible and useful for a positive impact at a global scale.

-Our research sponsors include Microsoft Research, CAE, CANARIE, NSERC, Alberta Innovate, City of Calgary, etc. We appreciate their generous financial support.
+Our research sponsors include Rogers, CAE, Microsoft Research, ESRI Canada, CANARIE, Cybera, NSERC, Alberta Innovate, City of Calgary, and more.
+We appreciate their generous financial support for innovations.

 ## Sponsors